 The IMMA Collection is a unique resource which is made available to the public through a vibrant programme of temporary exhibitions and projects.
 Collection Exhibitions may explore the work of an individual artist, or address a theme or historic period.

-Paula Rego: Obedience and Defiance is a major retrospective of the work of Portuguese artist Paula Rego.
+Paula Rego, Obedience and Defiance is a major retrospective by one of the most influential figurative artists of our time Paula Rego.
 Spanning Rego’s entire career from the 1960s, comprising more than 80 works, including paintings never seen before and works on paper from the artist’s family and close friends.

 The selection of works focuses on the moral challenges to humanity, particularly in the face of violence, gender discrimination and political tyranny.
 There are paintings and etchings related to children sold into slavery in North Africa (1996-98), abortion (1998-2000) and female genital mutilation (from 2009).
 Many of the images begin with the artist’s Portuguese roots and childhood experiences or respond to current affairs.

 Paula Rego, Obedience and Defiance is curated by the distinguished art historian and former director of Whitechapel Gallery, Catherine Lampert.

 The exhibition premiered in the MK Gallery, Milton Keynes (15 June – 22 September 2019); was then shown at the Scottish National Gallery of Modern Art, Edinburgh (23 November 2019 to 17 March 2020) before traveling to IMMA.

 An exhibition organised by MK Gallery, Milton Keynes with the National Galleries of Scotland, Edinburgh and IMMA, Dublin.